 - After 30 seconds or once stable, place the thermometer being calibrated and read the temperature measurements.
 Do not let both thermometers touch the bottom of the pan or container.

-Any of the two calibration methods can be used along with a reference thermometer to calibrate non-adjustable thermometers.
+The two calibration methods can be used along with a reference thermometer to calibrate non-adjustable thermometers.
 Reference thermometers are preferably NIST-certified (National Institute of Standards and Technology).

 That is, if the reference thermometer reads 212°F (100°C) and the thermometer being calibrated reads 209°F (98°C), all temperature readings using the non-adjustable thermometer must be offset by 3°F or 2°C.

 How do I know if my thermometer is accurate?

 Submerge both thermometers in either an ice bath or in boiling water.
 If their temperatures are almost or exactly similar, then the thermometer is accurate.

 Generally, a thermometer reading must only have a ±1°F or ±0.5°C difference from a reference thermometer.
-Any higher or lower reading than this calibration temperature range can significantly affect the results of concerned food safety operations.
+Any higher or lower reading than this calibration temperature range can significantly affect the results of food safety operations.

 Ideally, calibration must be performed during these instances:

 - When dropped (especially for dial thermometers)

 - When switching its use from extreme temperature ranges (freezing to boiling or vice versa)